u1i/fun-stuff/osx-webcam-face-detection/README.md

-# Realtime Face Detection
+# Face Detection Photo Booth

-An (almost) realtime facial anaylysis camera that shows age, gender of a person, points out where eyes and nose are on the face and makes a guess about the emotional expression on the face.
+An facial anaylysis camera that shows age, gender of a person, highlights eyes and nose on the face and makes a guess about the emotional expression of the person - in (almost) real time!

 ![](https://github.com/u1i/fun-stuff/blob/master/osx-webcam-face-detection/sample.jpg?raw=true)